seanmtracey/Edge-Scripting-Dynamic-Routing-and-Failovers/README.md

 We'll set all of these values using environment variables shortly, but for now, the default values will do the trick!

-Finally, we've updated our default request handler to call `requestContentFromOriginOptions` which we'll call to handle all of the incoming requests for us.
+Finally, we've updated our default request handler to call `requestContentFromOriginOptions` which we'll call to handle all requests/responses for us.

 ### Handling Requests

-We're going to break out our routing logic to a separate function than our original handler.
-This enables us to simplify our logic for routing and failovers by having a single place to call when we want to find an origin that works.
+We're going to break out our logic to a separate function which enables us to simplify handling routing and failovers by having a single place to call when we want to find an origin that works.

 In the previous code snippet, there's a line which reads `// CODE BLOCK 2`, add the following code just below that line to your script: